holoviz/panel/doc/how_to/callbacks/load.md

 # Defer Long Running Tasks to Improve the User Experience

-This guide addresses how to defer long running tasks to after the application has loaded.
+This guide addresses how to defer and orchestrate long running background tasks with `pn.state.on_load`.
 You can use this to improve the user experience of your app.

 ---